-My partner and I are spending time looking at apartments in Whissendine and I am about to put in an offer.
-Is it sensible to have my solicitor on ‘stand by’?
-I will be getting a home loan with UBS.
+My wife and I are in the process of viewing houses in Whissendine and I am about to put in an offer.
+Is it best to have my conveyancer on ‘stand by’?
+I will be getting a home loan with Lloyds.

-It would be advisable to commence your search sooner rather than later.
-Once you decide who you want to use and once your offer is accepted you can instruct them to work for you and pass their contact information on to the estate agent.
-As you are getting a mortgage with UBS, ask your prospective lawyers if they are on the UBS conveyancing panel otherwise they can't do the mortgage legal work.
+You should start obtaining conveyancing quotes from solicitors ASAP.
+Once you decide who you want to use and once your offer is accepted you can instruct them to work for you and pass their details on to the selling agent.
+Given that you are getting a mortgage with Lloyds, make sure you remember to check that your lawyer is on the Lloyds conveyancing panel.